rakuy0/stormgls/README.rst

 To Do List
 ----------

-- Cache things like the model and autocomplete so the startup times aren't awful.
 - These startup time costs are why autocomplete can be rather finnicky.
 You have to wait until you get the "storm ready" at the end of the lsinit function to have the completions work properly.
 - Maybe a configuration option to connect to a cortex to pull various commands, extended model elements, etc?
 - Maybe more robust symbol detection?
 That way if the file is invalid on start, we can still get something.
-- Combine this with vim-storm
 - semantic highlighting for parameter names and whatnot
 - Function call semantics (we could detect things like function calls not matching the number of parameters, maybe show what kind of a function something is?)
 - cache function signatures?